 I am involved in the local community as well as local clubs, such as Hungerford Rugby club.
 My family will be attending the school for well over the next ten years, I therefore have a strong interest in helping to improve the performance of the school.

 I have lived locally in Upper Lambourn for the past 15 years and have been in the teaching profession for almost 30 years.
 I have taught across the primary range prior to my current role and am currently in my second headship at Thatcham Park CofE Primary School.

 I am passionate about all schools providing the best possible provision for all, developing the ‘whole child’, and welcome the opportunity to be part of the strategic governance of my local school to help contribute to ensuring all young people are ready and prepared for the next stage in their education whilst fulfilling their extraordinary potential.

 In between the demands of working, I enjoy time as a family, enjoying the outdoors, holidays and have also been known to ‘dabble’ in up-cycling!

-Working in and around schools all of my life, I have an interest in school governance and have joined the Lambourn local governing board to see what I may bring to the team from my skills and experiences.
+Working in and around schools all of my life, I have an interest in school governance and have joined the Lambourn Local Academy Committee to see what I may bring to the team from my skills and experiences.